 - Pain and suffering

-A St. Louis Personal Injury Lawyer Can Help Your Case
+A Personal Injury Lawyer in St. Louis, MO Can Help Your Case

 Navigating the legal process is difficult, especially after you’ve been injured in a car accident and are dealing with other, more pressing issues.
-The St. Louis car accident lawyers at Combs Law Group understand this, and are ready to help you deal with all facets of the aftermath of your St. Louis drugged driver accident.
+The St. Louis, MO car accident lawyers at Combs Law Group understand this, and are ready to help you deal with all facets of the aftermath of your St. Louis, MO drugged driver accident.
 Our firm deals with insurance companies, gathers evidence, and even connects our clients with a wide network of physical and mental health professionals so that they can get back to feeling at their best.
-We believe that communication and client satisfaction is key to any successful St. Louis car accident case, which is why we provide our clients with 24/7 access to the lawyer working on their case so that they can stay informed and educated.
+We believe that communication and client satisfaction is key to any successful St. Louis, MO car accident case, which is why we provide our clients with 24/7 access to the lawyer working on their case so that they can stay informed and educated.

-The experienced St. Louis personal injury lawyers at Combs Law Group have helped many people from all around St. Louis get the justice they deserve after they have been in a car accident with a driver who was under the influence of drugs.
+The experienced St. Louis, MO personal injury lawyers at Combs Law Group have helped many people from all around St. Louis, MO get the justice they deserve after they have been in a car accident with a driver who was under the influence of drugs.
 Contact them online or call (314) 900-HELP today.
 Our firm offers free initial consultations, and we take all our personal injury cases on a contingency basis, which means that you will not owe us anything if we do not get you a favorable result.